 Drug: Cabozantinib S-malate

-- Overall survival [ Time Frame: Time from start of treatment to time of death, assessed up to 4 years ]Will correlate with clinical response.
+- Overall Survival [ Time Frame: Time from start of treatment to time of death, every 6 months ]Will correlate with clinical response.

 To learn more about this study, you or your doctor may contact the study research staff using the contact information provided by the sponsor.